maxim2266/lsch/README.md

 Only regular files and symbolic links are tracked.
 The current directory and all its sub-directories must not be modified while the scan is in progress.

-The tool is not meant to replace version control systems like `svn` or `git`, it provides much simpler functionality, basically limited to detecting changed files only.
+The tool is not meant to replace version control systems like `svn` or `git`, instead it provides much simpler functionality, basically limited to detecting changed files only.
-It does not store any `diff` information, nor it maintains any history beyond the state of the directory tree at the last `commit`.
+It does not store any `diff` information, nor it maintains any history beyond the state of the directory tree at the last `reset`.
 The same time the tool is useful in scenarios where only the names of the changed (deleted, modified) files are important, for example, when creating an incremental backup.

 ### Technical details
 The tool operates on the current directory only.
 The `lsch init` command initialises the directory for tracking by creating `.lsch.db` file.
-The file contains the state of the directory and its sub-directories, and is updated on each `lsch commit`.
+The file contains the state of the directory and its sub-directories, and is updated on each `lsch reset`.

 Internally, the tool relies on `sha256sum` utility for calculating checksums of files.
 Those checksums are used for change detection.

 Symbolic links are not followed, only their target pathnames get compared.

-Just to clarify, this tool does not use `inotify`.

 ### System requirements
 Lua version 5.3, plus the following (well-known) Linux utilities: